 When we launched wildbrine back in 2011, we made just two products: Arame & Ginger Sauerkraut and Garlic & Dill Sauerkraut.
-Eight years later, our offerings have expanded to include seven sauerkrauts, five probiotic live shots, two kimchis, two salsas, two srirachas and one coleslaw.
-In case you’ve lost count (we almost did), that’s 19 wildly different products, and we’ve got even more good stuff in the works.
+Eight years later, our offerings have expanded to include eight sauerkrauts, three kimchis, two salsas, and two srirachas.
+In case you’ve lost count (we almost did), that’s 15 wildly different products, and we’ve got even more good stuff in the works.

 Now, you might reasonably ask the following questions: